ga-wdi-curriculum/js-scope/scope.md

 In Javascript, there are two types of scope: **global scope** and **local scope**.

-There are four simple rules to know right now regarding scope in JS...
+There are four simple rules that are helpful in introducing the concept of scope in JS...

 1. Variables created **without** the `var` keyword, no matter where in a program, are placed in the global scope. **This is bad form.**
 2. Variables created **with** the `var` keyword are created in the current local scope.